Pole-Engineering/Crossant-235/STLs/Gantry/readme.md

 ### Printed Part
 ![image](../../assets/tolerance_test.png)

-The bearing needs to fit into one of the holes in the part with a press fit, so it should not be loose, and you should use all of your strength.
+The bearing needs to fit into one of the holes in the part with a press fit, so it should not be loose, and they should be a hard to do pressfit.